Changing the interface of Vivaldi with Themes

 - Go to Settings > Themes > Private Window Theme;

 - Select a theme from the drop down menu.

 With theme scheduling you can set your favourite themes to be enabled during specified times throughout the day.
 For example, enabling a light theme during daylight hours, and switching to a darker theme in the evening.

-- Enable Scheduled Themes by ticking the Schedule Theme to Change box.
+- Enable Scheduled Themes by ticking the box for Schedule Theme to Change ;

-- Click on + and - to add/remove theme changing times.
+- Click on and buttons to add/remove theme changing times.

 Window Background Image

 In addition to the active tab colour or Theme’s accent colour, you can show your Start Page background image on the Tab Bar.
 To enable it: